Films in English in Mallorca from Friday

-Here are the films showing in English at the movie theatres across Mallorca from Friday, September 29.
+Here are the films showing in English at the movie theatres across Mallorca from Friday, October 6.
+Be advised that the film are only through Tuesday, October 10 so new times and locations will be announced on Wednesday, October 11.

-New this week is The Creator showing at Ocimax, Festival Park, Ocine in Porto Pi and Artesiete in Fan.
-Also Expend4blesshowing at Festival Park and Saw X at Ocine in Porto Pi.
-Still being screened at Rivoli is A Haunting in Venice.
+New this week is The Exorcist: Beliver showing at Ocimax, Festival Park and Ocine in Porto Pi.
+Also Dumb Money showing at Ocine in Porto Pi and Artesiete Fan Mallorca.
+Still being screened at Rivoli is A Haunting in Venice and The Creator at Festival Park and Ocine in Porto Pi.
 CineCiutat is hosting several films in English for different events.
 See below.

 The Creator (2023)